keu/docs/learn/airflow-kafka.md

 ## Best practices

-Apache Kafka is a tool optimized for streaming messages at high frequencies for example in an IoT application.
-Airflow is designed to handle orchestration of data pipelines in batches at a frequency of once per minute or less.
+Apache Kafka is a tool optimized for streaming messages at high frequencies, for example in an IoT application.
+Airflow is designed to handle orchestration of data pipelines in batches at a frequency of no more than once per minute.

 Astronomer recommends to combine these two open sources tools by handling low-latency processes with Kafka and data orchestration with Airflow.